smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 An objective is a milestone or a specific step that contributes to an organization reaching its goals and achieving its mission.
 Objectives are used to define incremental steps toward achieving a broader goal.
 Much like SMART goals, organizations often use the SMART framework to define quality objectives.

 While many people incorrectly use the terms goal and objective interchangeably, you should understand that an objective is a short-term milestone that supports a longer-term goal.

+#### Security Plan

+##### Strategic Plan

+A strategic plan is a long-term plan that is fairly stable.
+It defines the organization’s security purpose.
+It defines the security function and aligns it to the goals, mission, and objectives of the organization.
+It’s useful for about five years, if it is maintained and updated annually.
+The strategic plan also serves as the planning horizon.
+Long-term goals and visions for the future are discussed in a strategic plan.
+A strategic plan should include a risk assessment.

+##### Tactical Plan

+The tactical plan is a midterm plan developed to provide more details on accomplishing the goals set forth in the strategic plan, or can be crafted ad hoc based on unpredicted events.
+A tactical plan is typically useful for about a year and often prescribes and schedules the tasks necessary to accomplish organizational goals.
+Some examples of tactical plans are project plans, acquisition plans, hiring plans, budget plans, maintenance plans, support plans, and system development plans.

+##### Operational Plan

+An operational plan is a short-term, highly detailed plan based on the strategic and tactical plans.
+It is valid or useful only for a short time.
+Operational plans must be updated often (such as monthly or quarterly) to retain compliance with tactical plans.
+Operational plans spell out how to accomplish the various goals of the organization.
+They include resource allotments, budgetary requirements, staffing assignments, scheduling, and step-by-step or implementation procedures.
+Operational plans include details on how the implementation processes are in compliance with the organization’s security policy.
+Examples of operational plans are training plans, system deployment plans, and product design plans.

 ### Organizational Processes